-The inferior vena cava (IVC) is a large vein that collects blood from the lower body and delivers it to the heart.
-An IVC filter is a small, cone-shaped device that is placed in the IVC to catch blood clots before they reach the heart.
+This procedure places a filter in the inferior vena cava (IVC).
+The IVC is a large vein that collects blood from the lower body and moves it to the heart.

 |Blood Flow Through the Heart|

 |Copyright © Nucleus Medical Media, Inc.|

 IVC filter placement is done to catch blood clots before they reach the heart and lungs.
 Blood clots in the heart and lungs can be life-threatening.